Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

 where~$M$ is a positive definite symmetric matrix which can be tuned to precondition the Hamiltonian dynamics.
-It is easily checked, using the separability of the Hamiltonian function, that the marginal in position of the equilibrium distribution is~$\pi$.
-The Hamiltonian dynamics is integrated using the Störmer--Verlet (SV), or \textit{leapfrog}, numerical scheme:~$(q^{n+1},p^{n+1})=\varphi_{\Delta t}^{\SV}(q^{n},p^{n})$ where
+For such a separable Hamiltonian, the Hamiltonian dynamics is integrated using the Störmer--Verlet (SV), or \textit{leapfrog}, numerical scheme.
+This is an explicit scheme, and the associated numerical flow is defined as follows:~$(q^{n+1},p^{n+1})=\varphi_{\Delta t}^{\SV}(q^{n},p^{n})$ where

 The flow~$\varphi_{\Delta t}^{\SV}$ is such that